 Worth & Worth

 Sony Music is famous for using this kind of content.
-The website design, including the slider at the top, is fresh and creative.
+The slider website design is fresh and creative.

 De Hooch lets the images do the talking.
 The carousel, though not full-screen, creates a large and eye-catching centerpiece.

 AMAIO utilizes a full-page slider.
 The photographs are impressive thanks to the reduction of all other elements.